XinwenLiang/Leetcode/Day2/Day2.md

 Given a positive integer `n`, generate an **n x n matrix** filled with elements from 1 to n2 in **spiral order**.

  **Idea**: You can refer to the diagram below.
 Since directly analyzing n elements can be complex, we take `n = 3` as an example to understand how the loop works.<br>
- By observing the pattern, it is easy to find that the number of layers in the matrix is `int(n / 2)`, where the result is rounded down. <br>
+ By observing the pattern, it is easy to find that the number of layers in the matrix is `int(n / 2)`, where the result is rounded down.
  Then, we iterate through the four sides of each layer.

 (Drawing a diagram makes the entire idea much clearer.
 I strongly recommend you to draw one for better understanding at a glance.)